 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-picture book that was published by Random House for Young Readers on February 24, 1998 and has 72 pages.
+picture book in Hardcover edition that was published by Random House for Young Readers on February 24, 1998 and has 72 pages.

 Explore it on Goodreads or Amazon.